Versuch einer Metaphysik der inneren Natur: Reception

 Versuch einer Metaphysik der inneren Natur is mentioned by the literary magazine Blätter für literarische Unterhaltung (English: Pamphlets for literary conversation) from September 1834, the contents of the book are summarized and commented on.
 The book is criticized for producing too few new ideas due to building on Kant's concept of categories.
 The review concludes that real insights are left to be discovered by empirical psychology.
 In 1836 the literary magazine Allgemeine Literatur Zeitung (English: General literary magazine) included Heinrich Schmid's Versuch einer Metaphysik der inneren Natur in an overview over the literature of speculative philosophy from 1830 to 1834.
 This magazine gives a review of the book, criticizing the misuse of the word metaphysics in the Kantian sense.
 It further condemns the use of a subjective instead of a scientific investigation of the metaphysical problems discussed in the book.
 Overall, the book is judged to be a "very unsatisfying account of subjective idealism".
 However, Schmid's philosophy was opposed to idealism.
 Ferdinand Rieck mentions Schmid's book in his book Diesseits und jenseits (1860) and describes it as a valuable philosophical work that excited at the time, which rejected both idealism and realism but did not lead to insights about inner nature.
 Schmid's work was cited by his contemporaries.
 Multiple books mention him in relation to Johann Friedrich Herbart who also belonged to the Neo-Kantian school and whose ideas built on Leibniz.

 The 19th-century metaphysician Sir William Hamilton adopted Schmid's ideas about the self-activity of the soul as well as his theory of memory and quoted him extensively.
 John Stuart Mill was influenced by Hamilton's ideas and also examined the theories that built on Schmid's philosophy.
 He judged Schmid's notion of the impossibility of extinguishing memories or desires to be unworthy of Hamilton.
 Mill describes Schmid as belonging to "a school of German metaphysicians who have remained several centuries behind the progress of philosophical enquiry, having never yet felt the influence of the Baconian reform".
-Hamilton's ideas, some of which are built on Schmid's philosophy, were mentioned by William James in his The Priciples of Psychology (1890).
+Hamilton's ideas, some of which are built on Schmid's philosophy, were mentioned by William James in his The Principles of Psychology (1890).
 James builds his discussion of Hamilton's ideas on Mill's book An examination of Sir William Hamilton's philosophy (1865).
 Like Mill, James criticizes Hamilton's idea of revivable memories, which James explicitly mentions as belonging to "German writer Schmid".